From the Publisher

 Dunken Francis was Sempai (senior student) at the headquarters of the Institute of Aikido (The Hut Dojo) in West London – the birthplace of Aikido in the UK.
 He has trained under H.W.
 Foster sensei since beginning his Aikido career as a child in 1974.
-He is now 4th Dan (4th° black belt), as well as owns and runs the Institute of Aikido Auckland dojo in Okura and Silverdale.
+He is now 5th Dan (5th° black belt), as well as owns and runs the Institute of Aikido Auckland dojos in Okura and Silverdale.
 In 2014 he founded The Institute of Aikido International, a Budo federation that fosters a culture of knowledge sharing and mutual support.

 Excerpted from Aikido – a Beginner’s Guide by Dunken Francis.
 Copyright © 2003.
 Reprinted by permission.
 All rights reserved.

 “The purpose of this book is to be a handy “aide memoire” for the absolute beginner to Aikido, in an attempt to help clarify the potentially overwhelming series of movements, postures, attacks and (for those not familiar with the Japanese language) the names and phrases that make up our wonderful art.